docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 All the users who have subscribed to state change notification will be informed by email.

+#Tags

+You have the possibility to tag documents/parts.
+To do so, select one or more items and press the tag icon:

+{% image /assets/images/documentation/en/image27.png %}

+From the tag management window, you can affect existing tags or new ones.

+{% image /assets/images/documentation/dev/en/image34.png "Tags window"%}

+To display the items associated with a specific tag, select that tag from the left menu.

+{% image /assets/images/documentation/en/image37.png "Tag selection"%}

+You can delete a tag by clicking on the right arrow into the area of the tag, then click on “Delete”.
+The tag will be removed but the associated items will not.

+{% image /assets/images/documentation/en/image39.png "Tag deletion"%}

 #Sharing and publishing

 ##Publishing

-Each document and part can be published.
-To do so, click on the right icon on the table line.
+Each document/part can be published.
+To do so, click on the right icon on the item table row.

 {% image /assets/images/documentation/en/publish.png %}